shivendradb/Amazon-Clone-React-JS/README.md

 ### Technologies Used:

-1. ReactJS
+1. React JS
-2. NodeJS
-3. Material UI for icons
+2. Material UI for icons
-4. Stripe for payment gateway
+3. Stripe for payment gateway
-5. Firebase for deployment
+4. Firebase for backend and deployment

 Icons from Material UI library have been used.
 Link is [https://material-ui.com/components/material-icons/](https://material-ui.com/components/material-icons/)